Resources for Faculty

 Sample Syllabus Statement:

 JMU abides by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, which mandate reasonable accommodations be provided for students with documented disabilities.
 If you have a disability and may require some type of instructional and/or examination accommodations, please contact me early in the semester so that I can provide or facilitate provision of accommodations you may need.
 If you have not already done so, you will need to register with the Office of Disability Services, the designated office on campus to provide services for students with disabilities.
-The office is located in Wilson Hall, Room 107 and you may call 540-568-6705 for more information.
+The office is located in the Student Success Center, Suite 1202, and you may call 540-568-6705 for more information.

 Sign-up for the JMU Accessibility Listserv